Program Coordinator & Associate Professor

 Social Science Division

 She has been formally recognized for her ability to connect service to the community with course content.
-The service learning partnership for students in Adult Development and Aging between UNH Manchester and Pearl Manor at Hillcrest Terrace was acknowledged for its success in service to the community and enhancement of the students’ academic experience.
+The service learning partnership for students in Adult Development and Aging between UNH Manchester and Pearl Manor at Birch Hill Terrace (formerly Pearl Manor at Hillcrest Terrace) was acknowledged for its success in service to the community and enhancement of the students’ academic experience.
 Campus Compact of New Hampshire awarded Professor Paglia the 2004 President’s Good Steward Award, and awarded Pearl Manor at Hillcrest the 2004 President’s Community Partner Award.
 Professor Paglia and Neila Dagget, former Activities Director at Pearl Manor were also the recipients of the 2004 UNH Manchester Dean’s Award for Service to the Community and College.

 - Introduction to Psychology